Akash20x/Automated-Github-Readme/README.md

 * Extract all external folders and files names and their links of the repo and display it in your README.md file.

+* It is automated in the way, when you add new file or folder in your repo it automatically adds in your README.md file.

 ## Content List

 <!-- Projects start -->